A Playbook you Don’t want to Follow

 - In order to spend all this extra budget, and to get some new much-needed talent on the team, PM #2 brings in more staff.
 If the project completes in the new (3rd) budget (and sometimes they do) you have a reluctantly satisfied client (at least they got their system) and consultants (even at half price for the last portion they were making money).

 - Alas, sometimes even that doesn’t work.
 And when it doesn’t, back to the playbook.
 Bring in PM #3.
 PM #3 has to be very senior.
 This has to work.
 PM #3, in order to maintain his or her reputation, has to make this troubled project succeed.

 - PM #3 doesn’t miss a beat.
 “This is way worse than we thought…” (almost any number can be inserted at this point, but 400 – 500% of the original is not out of range. ) At this point there is no more going back to the client.
 They consulting firm will eat the rest of the overrun.
 PM #3 will make sure the new number will absolutely assure success.
 The consulting firm accepts the write off and finishes the project.

-That is pretty much the playbook for how to run over a project by that amount.
+That is pretty much the playbook for how to run a project over budget by that amount.
 You might well ask, how did they manage to run over in the first place?

 Tolstoy said, “Happy families are all alike; every unhappy family is unhappy in its own way.”
 And so it is with software projects.
 Each seems to go bad for a different reason.
 And if you do enough, the odds will catch up to you.
 But that will be a subject for another article.